-Submitting Your XML Sitemap to Google and Bing
+Submitting Your XML Sitemap to Search Engines: Why and How

 What Is an XML Sitemap?

 An XML (Extensible Markup Language) sitemap is a text file that contains all the URLs on your website.
 You have an XML sitemap, even if you don’t know about it.
 Content management systems like WordPress, Shopify and Squarespace will automatically generate an XML sitemap for you, though you may prefer to use other tools like Yoast SEO or All-In-One SEO to make fine adjustments to your settings.

 To find your domain, simply add /sitemap.xml to your domain, like so:

 What Do Sitemaps Do?

 As the name suggested, sitemaps offer search engine crawlers a comprehensive overview of all the URLs associated with your domain.
 Within those URLs is even more information contained within your site, including:

 - Details on when individual URLs were last updated

 - How important a URL is

 - Whether other versions of the URL exist or have been created in another language